-- To reverse a vitamin B12 deficiency, consume more natural sources of vitamin B12, including beef liver, organic meats and wild-caught salmon.
+- To reverse vitamin B12 deficiency, consume more natural sources of vitamin B12, including beef liver, organic meats and wild-caught salmon.
 You should also take a probiotic daily and work on the health of your gut by eliminating inflammatory foods.

 Get FREE Access!